snandasena/path-planning/README.md

 }
 ```

-To fit a spline for the path between previous endpoint and new enpoint following `x,y` coordinates were used.
+To fit a spline for the path between the previous endpoint and the new endpoint, following `x,y` coordinates were used.
 * All the points in our car history (up to 100!), that are far enough apart from each other.

 ```cpp